Alexander II of Russia: Foreign affairs

-End of Caucasian War
+End of the Caucasian War

-The Russo-Circassian War concluded as a Russian victory during Alexander II's rule.
-Just before the conclusion of the war the Russian Army, under the emperor's order, sought to eliminate the Circassian "mountaineers" in the Circassian genocide, which would be often referred to as "cleansing" and "genocide" in several historic dialogues.
+The Russo-Circassian War (1763–1864) concluded as a Russian victory during Alexander II's rule.
+Just before the conclusion of the war the Russian Army, under the emperor's order, implemented the mass-killings and extermination of Circassian "mountaineers" in the Circassian genocide, which would be often referred to as "cleansing" and "genocide" in several historic dialogues.

 In 1857, Dmitry Milyutin first published the idea of mass expulsions of Circassian natives.
 Milyutin argued that the goal was not to simply move them so that their land could be settled by productive farmers, but rather that "eliminating the Circassians was to be an end in itself – to cleanse the land of hostile elements".
 Tsar Alexander II endorsed the plans.
-A large portion of indigenous peoples of the region were ethnically cleansed from their homeland at the end of the Russo-Circassian War by Russia.
-A large deportation was launched against the remaining population before the end of the war in 1864 and it was mostly completed by 1867.
-Only a small percentage accepted to surrender and resettle within the Russian Empire.
-The remaining Circassian populations who refused to surrender were thus variously dispersed, resettled, tortured, and most of the time, killed en masse.
+A large portion of indigenous Muslim peoples of the region were ethnically cleansed from their homeland at the end of the Russo-Circassian War by Russia.
+A large deportation operation was launched against the remaining population before the end of the war in 1864 and it was mostly completed by 1867.
+Only a small percentage accepted surrender and resettlement within the Russian Empire.
+The remaining Circassian populations who refused to surrender were thus variously dispersed, resettled, or killed en masse.

 Liberation of Bulgaria

-In April 1876, the Bulgarian population in the Balkans rebelled against Ottoman rule in Bulgaria.
+In April 1876, the Bulgarian population in the Balkans rebelled against Ottoman rule.
 The Ottoman authorities suppressed the April Uprising, causing a general outcry throughout Europe.
 Some of the most prominent intellectuals and politicians on the Continent, most notably Victor Hugo and William Gladstone, sought to raise awareness about the atrocities that the Turks imposed on the Bulgarian population.
 To solve this new crisis in the "Eastern question" a Constantinople Conference was convened by the Great Powers in Constantinople at the end of the year.
 The participants in the Conference failed to reach a final agreement.

 After the failure of the Constantinople Conference, at the beginning of 1877, Emperor Alexander II started diplomatic preparations with the other Great Powers to secure their neutrality in case of a war between Russia and the Ottomans.
 Alexander II considered such agreements paramount in avoiding the possibility of causing his country a disaster similar to the Crimean War.